 Prepress Resources

-When preparing a project for printing perfection, there are several moving parts, checklists, and details to consider.
-From ensuring all work is created with the proper CMYK or spot colors to meeting all expectations for file formats or sizes, the resources below include tips and tricks to make your print solutions efficient and consistent across all materials.
+When preparing a project for print, there are several details to consider.
+The resources below include tips to make your print solutions efficient and consistent.

 These specifications do not cover every situation.
-If you have any questions about these standards, please feel free to contact us before submitting your files and we will be happy to work with you and explain exactly what we need to ensure the highest quality product possible for you.
+If you have questions, contact us before submitting your files, and we will be happy to work with you and explain what we need to ensure the highest quality product possible.

 General

-To ensure that Graphcom can provide you with the highest quality print solutions, we ask that you review and apply the following standards and concepts when submitting your files.
+To ensure Graphcom can provide you with the highest quality print solutions, please review and apply the following standards and concepts when submitting your files.

 Color